-- The purpose of the Trust Board is to govern the organisation effectively and ensure that the Trust is providing safe, high quality, patient-centred care. - The Board is responsible for ensuring Solent is a value based organisation which provides; Great Care, is a Great Place to Work and provides Great Value for Money, where everyone counts and contributes. - The Board leads the Trust by undertaking the following key roles: - o Ensure the management of staff welfare and patient safety - o Formulating Strategy, defining the organisations purpose and identifying priorities
+- The purpose of the Trust Board is to govern the organisation effectively and ensure that the Trust is providing safe, high quality, patient-centered care. - The Board is responsible for ensuring Solent is a value based organisation which provides; Great Care, is a Great Place to Work and provides Great Value for Money, where everyone counts and contributes. - The Board leads the Trust by undertaking the following key roles: - Ensure the management of staff welfare and patient safety

-2 previously the Trust Development Authority and the Appointments Commission
+&lt;sup>3 previously the Trust Development Authority and the Appointments Commission

-- Ensuring accountability by holding the organisation to account for the delivery of the strategy and scrutinising performance - Seeking assurance that systems of governance and internal control are robust and reliable and to set the appetite for risk - Shaping a positive culture for the board and the organisation. - 2.5.2 All members of the Board of Directors have joint responsibility for every decision of the Board regardless of their individual skills or status.
+- Formulating Strategy, defining the organisations purpose and identifying priorities - Ensuring accountability by holding the organisation to account for the delivery of the strategy and scrutinising performance - Seeking assurance that systems of governance and internal control are robust and reliable and to set the appetite for risk - Shaping a positive culture for the board and the organisation. - 2.5.2 All members of the Board of Directors have joint responsibility for every decision of the Board regardless of their individual skills or status.
 This does not affect the particular responsibilities of the Chief Executive as the Trust's Accountable Officer.
-All directors, executive and non-executive, have a responsibility to constructively challenge the decisions of the Board of Directors and help develop proposals on priorities, risk mitigation, values, standards and strategy. - 2.5.3 Executive members shall exercise their authority within the terms of these Standing Orders and Standing Financial Instructions and the Scheme of Delegation.
+All directors, executive and Non-executive, have a responsibility to constructively challenge the decisions of the Board of Directors and help develop proposals on priorities, risk mitigation, values, standards and strategy. - 2.5.3 Executive members shall exercise their authority within the terms of these Standing Orders and Standing Financial Instructions and the Scheme of Delegation.